Brown Brothers Harriman & Co.

 Brown Brothers Harriman & Co.
-(BBH) is the oldest and one of the largest private investment banks in the United States.
+(BBH) is an American financial services firm and one of the oldest and one of the largest private investment banks in the United States.
+The group operates as a private partnership.
 In 1931, the merger of Brown Brothers & Co. (founded in 1818) and Harriman Brothers & Co. formed the current BBH.

-Brown Brothers Harriman is also notable for the number of influential American politicians, government appointees, and Cabinet members who have worked at the company, such as W. Averell Harriman, Prescott Bush, Robert A. Lovett, Richard W. Fisher, Robert Roosa, Alan Greenspan and Scott Bessent.
+Brown Brothers Harriman is also notable for the number of influential American politicians, government appointees, and Cabinet members who have worked at the company, such as W. Averell Harriman, Prescott Bush, Robert A. Lovett, Richard W. Fisher, Robert Roosa, Alan Greenspan, and Scott Bessent.
+Books on the firm have noted these alumni and the firm's role in shaping American capitalism and policy through a consistent presence on Wall Street for over 200 years.